分享一个 Code Review 智能体提示词

 ### 4. Architecture & Design Principles (SOLID & Clean Code)

-- Verify adherence to DRY principle without premature abstraction
+- Enforce DRY without premature abstraction.

 ### 5. Code Reuse & Dead Code Analysis